Santi-Ag/Santi-Ag/README.md

 ---

-### 📊 Sobre mí
+### 📊 About me
-- 👨‍🔬 Ingeniero Biológico con interés en bioinformática y análisis de datos.
+- 👨‍🔬 Biological Engineer with an interest in bioinformatics and data analysis.
-- 💻 Experiencia con R, Python y visualización de datos.
+- 💻 Experience with R, Python, and data visualization.
-- 📈 Me gusta transformar datos en información clara y visual.
+- 📈 I enjoy transforming data into clear, visual information.